IDI-Systems/acre2/docs/wiki/frameworks/vehicle_racks.md

 If you are inheriting from one of those classes, no extra configuration is required for vehicle racks functionality.
 The default positions where the racks can be configured and can be used for transmitting and receiving incoming transmissions include `"commander"`, `"driver"`, `"gunner"` and those positions labelled as `"turret"` excluding firing from vehicle (FFV) turrets.
 Other seats in *crew intercom* will not be able to configure it and, for the time being will only be able to receive but not transmit.
 By default, turned out positions have the open radio GUI functionality disabled.

 The system can be further modified in order to customise the type of racks, the amount of them, which positions can open and configure the radio and to what intercoms the rack is connected to.
 The following configuration entries illustrate some of the possibilities.
-The first example configures two racks on an MRAP, a *VRC110* which allows mounting a *PRC148* or a *PRC152* for the `"driver"` and front seat passenger (`"cargo"` 0) and, a *VRC103* with a *PRC117F* mounted by default that cannot be removed accessible from `"driver"`, `"commander"` and `"gunner"` positions.
+The first example configures two racks on an MRAP, a *VRC110* which allows mounting a *PRC152* for the `"driver"` and front seat passenger (`"cargo"` 0) and, a *VRC103* with a *PRC117F* mounted by default that cannot be removed accessible from `"driver"`, `"commander"` and `"gunner"` positions.

 {% raw %}
 ```cpp